pedrocecchetti/biblioteca_municipal_niteroi/README.md

 "No we don't!".
 I wanted to help my city and so the idea of this project emerged!

+## What it will do?
+#### The application will allow 2 types of users to register:
+- Funcionários (access to all functionalities)
+- Usuários (Only access to search)

+#### It will have the basic functionalities:
+- Add Book: Add book to database(Name, Edition, Author, Genre, id)
+- Remove Book: Remove book from DB
+- Lend Book: Assign book to specific user, max: 5 books
+- Recieve Book: Unassign book from specific User
+- Search: Search around all DB
+- Add User: Add User(Nome, Sobrenome, CPF, e-mail)

 ## Observations
 All this Project is a way of training my programming Skills.